-This is an updated version of a blog published September 2nd, 2021.
-Read the original post here.
+This is an updated version of a report published September 2nd, 2021.
+Read that post here.

 Property tax cut bills in the 2021 special sessions